giantswarm/docs/src/content/reference/health/_index.md

 Giant Swarm gives you a high-level assessment of the health of your tenant clusters.
 You can use this assessment to decide whether you should investigate a problem with the cluster, take any action (e. g. adding resources) or check back with the Giant Swarm support staff to collaborate on any issue mitigation.

 **Important note:** Cluster health is a recent addition and only takes into consideration a limited set of information.
-Some possible failure sources, like for example on the overlay networking layer, will not be taken into account.
+Some possible failure sources such as the overlay networking layer will not be taken into account.
 We are working on increasing the coverage and value your input regarding requirements and priorities.

 ## Health categories